REBECCA H. STONE, Pharm.D., BCPS, BCACP, FCCP

 PGY2 Ambulatory Care Residency , University of Illinois at Chicago, IL 2012

-Research Areas: Contraception, medication use during pregnancy, medication access and adherence
+Research Areas: Contraception, medication use during pregnancy, collaborative drug therapy management, pharmacist scope of practice, medication access

-Contraception, Emergency Contraception, Medication use during pregnancy, Medication adherence
+Contraception, Emergency Contraception, Medication use during pregnancy, Pharmacist Scope of Practice, Medication Access

 A full list of publications can be found at the links below: